 Image from iStock

 This is the perfect spot for a magic show, an acrobat show, or a ventriloquism show.
 Do it simultaneously while everyone has finished getting their food and have settled down on their seats.
 This is so that the kids wouldn't have to move around a lot after eating.
 You could also include dancing and singing numbers by some of the guests.

 5:30 p.m. - 6:00 p.m. - Giveaways & Thank you's

 Let the celebrant and the parents thank the guests for coming and bringing in gifts.
 You could end it with a bubble show as the setup could get quite messy.
 If there is spare time after the thank you's, the kids could go back and enjoy the side activities you prepared.

 You may adjust the program accordingly if you're doing a virtual event by giving time for the celebrant and her guests to interact online.
 Maybe ask Lolo and Lola to say a few words to the birthday girl.
 You can also show a virtual slideshow of the celebrant's old photos with her guests.

 7. Gifts, gifts, gifts

 If you think your kid has too many toys, you could suggest books or bookstore gift certificates from guests.
 It's also a good idea to create a gift registry so that guests can choose from pre-approved gifts to make things easier for them.

-Don't drive your self crazy thinking about what to put in the goody bags.
+Don't drive yourself crazy thinking about what to put in the goody bags.
 Just think of what kids love to play with, and put those things in the goody bag.
 Throw in some fun stuff and a bottle of bubbles.
-Also, don't forget to put in some candies and little bits of chocolates.
+Also, don't forget to put in some candies and sweet treats.

 The 7th birthday program should be enjoyable and memorable to the celebrant and guests.
-But no matter how grand the celebration is, the most important thing is that your 7 year old has fun on his birthday!
+But no matter how grand the celebration is, the most important thing is that it's spent with the people she loves and that your 7-year-old has the most fun on her birthday!